PacificCommunity/ofp-sam-amped/AMPLE/inst/introtext/intro_hcr.md

 This is why HCRs are designed to be used with a specific estimation process, so you can factor the details of the estimation process when designing the HCR.
 It's also why testing the HCR using simulations is very important.

-## Tutorial

-A more detailed tutorial can be found at these links: